What Kind Of Taping Do I Need?

 Another benefit of improved feedback can also enhance the awareness of the joint position so that a feed forward action of muscle contraction can occur prior to a re-injury.
 An example would be placing a simple piece of rigid tape on the outer side of an ankle while getting them to balance on a wobble board.
-The strip of tape would provide the information that inversion is occurring, hence the peroneal muscles would be activated to prevent this movement, averting a re-injury.
+The strip of tape would provide the knowledge that inversion is occurring.
+Hence, to prevent this movement, the peroneal muscles would be activated; averting a re-injury.

-Restrictive taping: What and When
+Restrictive Taping: What And When

-Kinesio taping was popularized in the 2008 Olympics where a lot of the swimmers, runners and jumpers were having these colorful and fancy looking tapes pasted on them.
+Kinesio taping was popularized in the 2008 Olympics, where a lot of the swimmers, runners and jumpers were having these colorful and fancy looking tapes pasted on them.
 Some even thought that it was a fashion statement.
 However, the real history of Kinesio taping started in Japan, some 25years ago by Dr Kenzo Kase.
 The method of taping uses a uniquely designed and patented tape for the treatment of muscular disorders and lymphedema reduction.
 The use of the tape was to assist and give support to prevent over contraction of the muscle or to help decrease swelling.
 This enables the tape to help speed up the rate of healing for injured muscles.

 - Gary B Wilkerson.
 Biomechanical and neuromuscular effects of ankle taping and bracing.
 Journal of Athletic training 2002;37(4): 436-445